dufferzafar/win-butler/README.md

 * Disabled

-  These hotkeys are disabled by default.
-You'll have to tweak the file to enable them.
+  These hotkeys won't work by default for the simple reason that I do not know where you have your Help files store.
+You'll have to tweak the script to provide paths to your help files.

   * **Ctrl + Shift + Q** : Launch Lua's help file.